 The food manufacturing industry produced $1.3 billion USD worth of goods in Queretaro by August 2016, adding to the overall 11% increase of produced goods in the state.
 As one of the largest producers in the Queretaro, retail food manufacturing is seeing an increase in investment from foreign companies, which include:

-Queretaro has a rich manufacturing industry that continues to grow.
-Companies wishing to expand their business into Mexico should consider the small but strong state, and The Offshore Group can help!
+The manufacturing industry in Queretaro is a rich production environment that continues to grow.
+Companies wishing to expand their business into Mexico should consider the small but strong state.
+Many companies manufacturing in Queretaro are increasing their operations value and creating a network for others to succeed.